Haugaard-DK/Functional-Programming-Questions/4UnionTypes.md

 ## 4  Union Types

-Explain in your own words with code examples in Elm and Haskell:

 * How to handle polymorphism using union types

 * How to handle errors using union types